The Trinity War.

 Residing up in the angelic mountains of Himiratia in the West, the people showed the utmost elegance always seen with their heads and wings held high.

-They were the most ancient among the four clans, they held the secrets and wonders of the universe in the palms of their hands, scrawled down on the frail pages of the books they read.
+They were the most ancient among the four clans, they bore the secrets and wonders of the universe in the palms of their hands, scrawled down on the frail pages of the books they read.

 Although coexisting with the human population of the country, they didn’t hold out hope for them, that was no secret among both species.